HC6EP was my previous call-sign, it has been changed to HC6PE in 20130924

 QSL guaranteed via LoTW and eQSL.

-Now:f you need/want/wish/like a paper QSL from me no problem, but please anyway try to send me an eQSL and/or LoTW as well,I gladly answer paper QSL 100% but please help me with 2 green stamps, NO SASE required .my QSL manager (HI Mom!) is somehow slow but she eventually send the QSL once or twice per month.
+Now:if you need/want/wish/like a paper QSL from me no problem, but please anyway try to send me an eQSL and/or LoTW as well,I gladly answer paper QSL 100% but please help me with 2 green stamps, NO SASE required ...
+My QSL managers (HI Mom and Dad!) is somehow slow but they eventually send the QSL once or twice per month.
 If you have not heard of me in 3-4 months after sending me your QSL please email me with your call and I will check if my managers has sent the QSL or I will resent it.

 If you want to setup a schedule with me no prob, send me an e-mail Im available most of the time in 20, 15, 10mts.
 CW and digital modes please.
 No voice.